Ercole I d'Este: Biography

 The scale and consistency of Ercole's patronage of the arts was in part a political and cultural statement.
 He hosted theatrical representations with elaborate scenery and musical intermezzi, some of the first purely secular theatre in Europe since antiquity and was successful in setting up a musical establishment which was for a few years the finest in Europe, overshadowing the Vatican chapel itself.
 For the next century Ferrara was to retain the character of a center of avant-garde music with a decidedly secular emphasis.
 In music history Ercole was one of the Italian nobles most responsible for bringing talented Franco-Flemish musicians to Italy.
 The most famous composers of Europe either worked for him, were commissioned by him, or dedicated music to him, including Alexander Agricola, Jacob Obrecht, Heinrich Isaac, Adrian Willaert, and Josquin des Prez, whose Missa Hercules dux Ferrariae not only is dedicated to him, but is based on a theme drawn from the syllables of the Duke's name.

 Grosh issued under Ercole I d'Este.

-Ercole is equally famous as a patron of the arts, as much an expression of his conscious magnificence as his cultivated aloofness, grave and stern as befitted the new ducal rank of Ferrara.
+Ercole is equally famous as a patron of the arts.
 He made the poet Boiardo his minister, and also brought the young Ludovico Ariosto into his household.

 Under Ercole Ferrara became one of the leading cities of Europe; it underwent substantial growth in the Ercolean Addition, approximately doubling in size, under Ercole's direct guidance, producing the first planned and executed urbanistic project of the Renaissance.
 To enclose it, he extended the city's walls, hiring architect Biagio Rossetti for the work.
 Many of Ferrara's most famous buildings date from his reign.

 Ercole was an admirer of church reformer Girolamo Savonarola, who was also from Ferrara, and sought his advice on both spiritual and political matters.
 Approximately a dozen letters between the two survive from the 1490s.
 Ercole attempted to have Savonarola freed by the Florentine church authorities, but was unsuccessful; the reformist monk was burned at the stake in 1498.